klaarnut/user-docs/en/register-and-login-system.md

 If Google Login returns error when visitors try to login, please contact your host provider to allow google rule_id in ModSecurity by this guide.

-##​ Facebook Login Setup for Built-in Channels in your website
+##​Facebook Login Setup for Built-in Channels in your website

 Go to https://developers.facebook.com/apps , select Create a New App.